Rudolf of Rheinfelden: Anti-king

 Already in January, Henry hastened to see the pope on his way to the Empire from Rome.
-Duke Rudolf attempted to have the Alpine passes closed, nevertheless the king through wintry weather made his Walk to Canossa, where Gregory, fearing an armed attack by Henry's forces, had found refuge with Matilda of Tuscany.
+Duke Rudolf attempted to have the Alpine passes closed, but the king through wintry weather made his Walk to Canossa, where Gregory, fearing an armed attack by Henry's forces, had found refuge with Matilda of Tuscany.
 By doing penance, Henry managed to achieve absolution, buying time at the price of his reputation and secular authority.
 The rebels continued with their plans.
 Rudolf was elected anti-king on 15 March 1077 at the Kaiserpfalz in Forchheim, where already Louis the Child and Conrad I of Germany had been crowned.
 The first anti-king in the history of the Empire, he promised to respect the investiture solely according to canon law, as well as the concept of the elective monarchy.
 Further claims raised by the princes were rejected as simony by the attendant papal legates.

 The men who elected Rudolf were Archbishops Siegfried I of Mainz, Werner of Magdeburg and Gebhard of Salzburg; Bishops Burchard II of Halberstadt, Altmann of Passau, Adalbert II of Worms and Adalbero of Würzburg; Dukes Berthold II of Carinthia, Welf I of Bavaria and Rudolf himself; and Otto of Northeim, former duke of Bavaria.
 Duke Magnus of Saxony and Margrave Udo II of Stade may also have taken part.
 Rudolf proceeded to Mainz, where on 25 May he was crowned by Archbishop Siegfried I, but soon after was forced to flee to Saxony, when the Mainz citizens revolted.
 This presented a problem, since the Saxon duchy was cut off from his Swabian homelands by the king's Salian territory.
 Moreover, the pope avoided taking sides and adopted a waiting attitude.
 Rudolf was accused of greed, treason and usurpation by Henry's liensmen, while his own support crumbled.